appbaseio/reactive-manual/content/docs/advanced/ReactiveComponent.md

 ### Usage with customQuery

-Let's suppose we are building a car selling platform which displays cars of particular brand on indiviual page and we want to apply different filters like pricing, type of car, etc based on the brand.
-In this case ReactiveComponent with `customQuery` comes handy.
-We can pass the `componentId` in the `react` prop of filters and whenever the query of ReactiveComponent changes, filters are updated accordingly.
+Let's suppose - we are building an e-commerce store for cars which displays a list of cars of a particular brand on their separate page as `example.com/cars/nissan`.
+Now, we want all the filters on that page (like pricing, type of car, model, year, etc) to only show the data relevant to the given brand (i.e. `nissan`).
+In this case, `ReactiveComponent` can be used with `customQuery` to achieve the desired behavior easily.

+We can then use the given ReactiveComponent to be watched by all the filters (via `react` prop) to avail the desired brand based filtering for all the filters.

 Check demo [here](https://codesandbox.io/s/3ylrrr0r5q).